zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.1.7: Premium - Unused images - Unused Images Tool not recognising Greek characters.
-Button for disabling Gzip doesn't showing.
+* 3.2.9: Added the ability to import and export settings, fixes various bugs - a recommended update for all